DawnPaladin/Teachings-of-Jesus/README.md

 Most of the tags are topics of conversation, with a few exceptions:

+- Jesus talks about God a lot.
+I organized this as #god/father, #god/jesus, and #god/holy-spirit.
 - #commands are direct instructions from Jesus for all of his followers.
 Instructions for a particular time and place (e.g. "bring me a donkey for the Triumphal Entry") are excluded.
 - #miracles are sometimes an example of Jesus talking about miracles and sometimes a miracle happening. #healing is Jesus talking about healing; #healings are healing miracles.
 - #popularity is any time the authors talk about "the crowds" or how Jesus was affected by his vast popularity.
 This is almost always in a negative context.